 Doctors, nurses, and even patient’s may take pride in the standard of care in our hospitals, but the failure to exercise a degree of reasonable care in emergency rooms happens more often than you might think.

-In Nashville, Tennessee, the attorneys of David Randolph Smith & Associates understand that rapid and specific treatment is essential for a patient in a hospital emergency room.
+In Nashville, Tennessee, DRS Law Personal Injury Lawyers understand that rapid and specific treatment is essential for a patient in a hospital emergency room.
 However, inaction or inappropriate action ruins thousands of lives every year, and in some cases, results in death.
 If you or your loved one has concerns about emergency room treatment, our staff of experienced professionals wants to hear from you.

 In 2010, for example, Vanderbilt University Medical Center had 102,631 visits.